ayang629/IoT_Messaging_Brokers/README.md

 		2.)
 Launch a server (currently 3 are implemented, NOTE: Ponte may be buggy.
 This will be updated soon)

 		3.)
 Run experiment_driver.sh, which currently is only implemented with mqttjs.
-Paho and SCALE data to come.
+SCALE data to come.

 		4.)
-Run ./processOutput.sh to
+Run ./processOutput.sh to get your output in expResults/

 		5.)
 Clean your logs with ./cleanLogs.sh